revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-82. What is the difference between Map and hashMap?
+82. What is the difference between Map and HashMap?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)